Event box

 Accommodations Available High & Low Sensory Stimulation Maker STEAM

-For teens!
+For teens and adults!
 Explore neuroscience with your brains and body as the circuit by taking part in 3 mini-labs!

 Registration is required.
 This program will be held in the Innovation Lab on 3rd floor of Main Library.
-Children under age 11 must be accompanied by an adult/guardian, and please note that this event is geared towards teens.
+Children under age 11 must be accompanied by an adult/guardian, and please note that this event is geared towards teens and adults.

 If you have any accessibility questions or accommodation needs, please contact us at Maker_STEAM@dconc.gov.
 We ask that all requests be made at least 3 business days prior to the event to ensure we can provide the best accommodations possible!